 Type eight is that person that is always challenging others.
 With this single trait, they already present a great tendency to lead groups and people.
 They are action-driven and can positively motivate people to reach their goals and the goals of the group.

 Statement: “I must be strong.”

 9) Peacemaker, Preservationist

-As the meaning of the word itself, type nine is the individual who search for peace, resolution of conflicts, disputes and disagreements.
+As the meaning of the word itself, type nine is the individual who searches for peace, resolution of conflicts, disputes, and disagreements.
 Their great tendency is to search for and create unity among people.

 A single tool for all profiles

-It doesn’t matter if the Enneagram Test has indicated that you are preservationist, impulsive or enthusiast: Runrun.it has everything it takes to fit perfectly with your management profile.
+It doesn’t matter if the Enneagram Test has indicated that you are preservationist, impulsive or enthusiast: Runrun.it has everything it takes to perfectly fit with all your management profiles.

 The tool facilitates the communication among individuals, organizes the demands and monitors when tasks and projects need to be delivered.
 Additionally, it effectively demonstrates what, and how much the real cost of a project will be.
 And, while we are here, why not take one more test of the tool, for free: